ttu/json-flatfile-datastore/README.md

 #### Query

-Collection can be queried with LINQ by getting queryable from collection with `AsQueryable` method.
+Collection can be queried with LINQ by getting queryable from the collection with `AsQueryable` method.

 NOTE: AsQueryable will return IEnumerable, insted of IQueryable, because IQueryable doesn't support dynamic's in LINQ queries.
 With this datastore it won't matter as all data is already loaded into memory.

-`AsQueryable` LINQ query with dynamic data
+`AsQueryable` LINQ query with dynamic data:

 ```csharp
 var store = new DataStore(pathToJson);